-- By phone: Contact [Health Plan] between [hours of operation] by calling [telephone number].
-Or, if you cannot hear or speak well, please call [TYY/TDD number]. - In writing: Fill out an appeal form or write a letter and send it to:
+- By phone: Contact [Dental Plan] between [hours of operation] by calling [telephone number].
+If you cannot hear or speak well, please call [TYY/TDD number]. - In writing: Fill out an appeal form or write a letter and send it to:

-[Health Plan] [address]
+[Dental Plan] [address]

-Your doctor's office will have appeal forms available.
-Your health plan can also send a form to you.
+Your dentist's office will have appeal forms available.
+Your dental plan can also send a form to you.

-• Electronically: Visit your health plan's website.
-Go to [Health Plan's weblink].
+• Electronically: Visit your dental plan's website.
+Go to [Dental Plan's weblink].

 You may file an appeal yourself.
-Or, you can have someone like a relative, friend, advocate, doctor, or attorney file the appeal for you.
+You may have a relative, friend, advocate, dentist, doctor, or attorney file the appeal for you.
 This person is called an "authorized representative."
-You can send in anything you want your health plan to review.
-A doctor who is different from the doctor who made the first decision will look at your appeal.
+You may send in any type of information you want your dental plan to review.
+A dentist who is different from the dentist who made the first decision will look at your appeal.

-Your health plan has 30 days to give you an answer.
+Your dental plan has 30 days to give you an answer.
 At that time, you will get a "Notice of Appeal Resolution" letter.
-This letter will tell you what the health plan has decided.
+This letter will tell you what the dental plan has decided.
 If you do not get a letter within 30 days, you can: